General Jacques Zacharie Destaing

 Pronunciation:

-After first joining the National Guard of Aurillac in July of 1789, Jacques-Zacharie Destaing volunteered to defend the borders in the 1st Company of Aurillac in 1791.
-The next year, he was elected a lieutenant in the 1st Battalion of Cantal, and three days later elected a lieutenant colonel.
-For the next few years he served in the Army of the Eastern Pyrenees, being promoted to chef de brigade in February of 1794, being wounded by an explosion during the siege of Sainte-Elme, and then serving in Sauret's division at the Battle of Saint-Laurent de la Mouga.
+The son of a lawyer, Jacques Zacharie Destaing was a cousin to Delzons and he began his military career by joining the National Guard of Aurillac in July of 1789.
+Three years later he was promoted to lieutenant in the 1st Battalion of Cantal, and only three days after that he was elected a lieutenant colonel of the battalion.
+For the next few years he served in the Army of the Eastern Pyrenees.
+In February of 1794 Destaing was promoted to chef de brigade, in May he was wounded by an explosion during the siege of Saint-Elme, and then in August he served in Sauret's division at the Battle of Saint-Laurent de la Mouga.

-In 1796 Destaing joined the soon to be legendary Army of Italy.
-He distinguished himself at Dego , and then was wounded at Corona.
-More wounds were to come for at Lonato he received four saber blows.
-That December he was transferred to Joubert's division, with which he fought at Rivoli , where he was wounded yet again.
-Three months later he received another wound, this time at Milback in the Tyrol.
+In 1796 Destaing joined the Army of Italy and he distinguished himself at Dego in April and then was wounded at Corona in July.
+At Lonato in August he was wounded again, receiving four saber blows.
+That December Destaing was transferred to Joubert's division and in January he fought at the Battle of Rivoli , where he was wounded yet again.
+Three months later he was fighting at Milback in the Tyrol when he was wounded again.

-Egypt was Destaing's next destination, where he served as part of Marmont's brigade in Division Bon.
-At the Battle of the Pyramids , he distinguished himself so well that General Bonaparte promoted him to général de brigade on the spot.
-In October he joined Desaix's division and then became the commander of Cairo.
-The next year, Destaing served under Murat at Abukir, and afterwards took command of the province of Bahireh.
-In early 1801, as part of Friant's division he distinguished himself before Alexandria, and then served under Rampon in the center at the Battle of Canope , where he was wounded by two shots.
+Joining the Army of the Orient in 1798, Destaing served as part of Marmont's brigade in Bon's division.
+At the Battle of the Pyramids , he distinguished himself so well that General Bonaparte promoted him to général de brigade on the battlefield.
+In October Destaing joined Desaix's division and then he became the commander of Cairo.
+The next year Destaing served under Murat at Abukir, and afterwards he took command of the province of Bahireh.
+In early 1801, he distinguished himself before Alexandria as part of Friant's division, and then he served under Rampon in the center at the Battle of Canope , where he was wounded by two shots.

-General Menou, in charge in Egypt since Kléber's unfortunate death, promoted Destaing to général de division and made him his chief of staff.
-Unfortunately there was much dissension in the French high command of the Army of the Orient.
+General Menou, in charge of the French army in Egypt since Kléber's death, promoted Destaing to général de division and made him his chief of staff.
+However, there was much dissension in the French high command of the Army of the Orient.
 Menou had blamed the loss at Canope on Generals Reynier, Damas, and Lanusse.
-Lanusse had expressed his doubts in Menou's competence shortly before his unfortunate death at Canope, and since the battle Reynier had become openly hostile to Menou.
-Menou considered Reynier insubordinate and ordered Destaing to arrest both Reynier and Damas, which he did in the most unsubtle manner possible, by taking a sizable contingent of troops and surrounding Reynier's house.1 Reynier and Damas surrendered and were shipped back to France.
+Lanusse had expressed his doubts in Menou's competence shortly before his death at Canope, and in the days after the battle Reynier had become openly hostile to Menou.
+Menou considered Reynier insubordinate and ordered Destaing to arrest both Reynier and Damas, which Destaing did in the most unsubtle manner possible, by taking a sizable contingent of troops and surrounding Reynier's house.1 Reynier and Damas surrendered and were shipped back to France.

-After the French finally surrendered in Egypt to the English, Destaing returned to France and Paris.
+After the French finally surrendered in Egypt to the British, Destaing returned to France and Paris.
 In the meantime Reynier had published a work denouncing Menou's leadership in Egypt.
 As Destaing read the book, he came across the section covering the Battle of Canope and found that Reynier alleged Destaing had left the battlefield early due to a slight wound.
 Furious, Destaing challenged Reynier to a duel, which Reynier accepted.2 On May 5th, 1802, the two generals met and Reynier killed Destaing with a single pistol shot, ending the life of the promising general.
-Napoleon banished Reynier from Paris as punishment.3
+Napoleon banished Reynier from Paris for a period of time as punishment.3

 Notes